 In September 2014, DPL filed an appeal with the Delaware Superior Court of the DPSC's August 2014 order in this proceeding, seeking the court's review of the DPSC's decision relating to the recovery of costs associated with one component of employee compensation, certain retirement benefits and recovery of credit facility expenses.
 The Division of the Public Advocate filed a cross-appeal in September 2014, pertaining to the treatment of a prepaid pension expense and other postretirement benefit obligations in base rates.
-Under the settlement agreement related to the Merger described below in "Merger Approval Proceedings - Delaware," the parties have agreed to suspend the appeal and, if the Merger is completed, to withdraw the appeal with prejudice.
+Under the settlement agreement related to the Merger described below in "Merger Approval Proceedings - Delaware," the parties agreed to suspend the appeal and, if the Merger is completed, DPL and the Division of the Public Advocate have agreed to withdraw the appeal and the cross-appeal with prejudice.